Introduction

 Broader Applications

-The simulation techniques shown here could be useful for various ML applications:
+These simulation techniques enable various ML applications:

 Getting Started